Optimally Guarding 2-Reflex Orthogonal Polyhedra by Reflex Edge Guards: Introduction

 In discrete geometry, the \emph{Art Gallery} problem asks to place a (preferably small) number of \emph{guards} in a given enclosure, so that the guards collectively see the whole enclosure.
 Most classic results on the Art Gallery problem are surveyed in~\cite{art,shermer,urrutia2000}.

-If the enclosure is a simple polygon with $n$ vertices and the guards are points, then $\lfloor n/3\rfloor$ guards are always sufficient, and there are polygons in which they are also necessary.
+If the enclosure is a simple polygon with $n$ vertices and the guards are points (and a guard $v$ sees a point $p$ if and only if the straight line segment $vp$ does not intersect the exterior of the polygon), then $\lfloor n/3\rfloor$ guards are always sufficient, and there are polygons in which they are also necessary (see~\cite{chvatal}).
 If the polygon is \emph{orthogonal} (i.e., its edges meet at right angles), then the optimal number of point guards reduces to $\lfloor n/4\rfloor$.
-Furthermore, if the orthogonal polygon has $h$ holes, it can be guarded by point guards, as established by O'Rourke (see~\cite[Theorem~5.1]{art}).
-Because $n=2r-4h+4$, where $r$ is the number of \emph{reflex} vertices in the orthogonal polyhgon (as can be proved by a straightforward induction on $h$), we may express the same upper bound in terms of $r$, as Even though O'Rourke does not mention this aspect, a careful analysis of his method (a decomposition of the polygon into L-shaped pieces, see~\cite[Sections~2.5,~2.6]{art}) reveals that, if $r>0$, all the guards can be chosen to lie on \emph{reflex} vertices.
+Furthermore, if the orthogonal polygon has $g$ holes, it can be guarded by

+point guards, as established by O'Rourke (see~\cite[Theorem~5.1]{art}).
+Because $n=2r-4g+4$, where $r$ is the number of \emph{reflex} vertices in the orthogonal polygon,\footnote{This equation is folklore, and it can be proved by cutting the polygon along $g$ edge-parallel segments to eliminate the holes, and then computing the sum of the $n+4g$ internal angles of the resulting simple orthogonal polygon, observing that a convex (resp.~reflex) angle gives a contribution of $\pi/2$ (resp.~$3\pi/2$) and the total sum is $\pi(n+4g-2)$.} we may express the same upper bound in terms of $r$ as

+Even though O'Rourke does not mention this fact, a careful analysis of his method (a decomposition of the polygon into L-shaped pieces, see~\cite[Chapters~2.5,~2.6]{art}) reveals that, if $r>0$, all the guards can be chosen to lie on \emph{reflex} vertices.

+Aside from general lower and upper bounds, it is known that the problem of minimizing the number of guards needed to cover a specific polygon is NP-complete if the guards are to be located on its vertices (even if the polygon is orthogonal, see~\cite{kats}).
+The problem is complete for the existential theory of the reals ($\exists\mathbb R$) if guards can be located anywhere inside the polygon (see~\cite{tillman}).

-More recently, the attention has shifted to 3-dimensional enclosures, and especially to polyhedra.
-Point guards are much less effective in this setting: there exist polyhedra with $n$ vertices where guards placed at every vertex do not see the whole interior, and where $\Omega(n^{3/2})$ non-vertex guards are required (refer to~\cite[Section~10.2.2]{art}).
+In recent years, the attention has shifted to 3-dimensional enclosures, and especially to polyhedra (i.e., bounded regions of $\mathbb R^3$ with connected and piecewise linear surface).
+Point guards are much less effective in this setting: there exist polyhedra with $n$ vertices where guards placed at every vertex do not see the whole interior, and where $\Omega(n^{3/2})$ non-vertex guards are required (refer to~\cite[Chapter~10.2.2]{art}).
 This motivates the study of more powerful guards: an \emph{edge guard} is a guard that has the extent of an entire edge; a point $p$ is visible to an edge guard $e$ if and only if there is a point of $e$ that sees $p$.
+Ideally, if a point guard represents a stationary sentinel, an edge guard models a ``patrolling'' one.
+Equivalently, in the paradigm where the polyhedron is a room that has to be fully illuminated, a point guard represents a light bulb, and an edge guard models a fluorescent tube.